List of waterfalls in Australia

 This is a list of waterfalls in Australia.

 Wallaman Falls in Queensland are Australia's tallest permanent waterfall with a plunge of nearly 268 m.
 Wollomombi Falls in New South Wales are second with a 220 m combined drop and Ellenborough Falls, also in New South Wales, is third plunging 200 m as a single drop.

+The list below is not exhaustive – there are many other non-notable waterfalls found in more inaccessible areas which have not been included.

 Australian Capital Territory

 The following waterfalls are located in the Australian Capital Territory:

 New South Wales

 The following waterfalls are located in New South Wales:

 Northern Territory

-The following waterfalls are location in the Northern Territory:
+The following waterfalls are located in the Northern Territory:

 Queensland

 The following waterfalls are located in Queensland:

 South Australia

 The following waterfalls are located in South Australia:

 Tasmania

 The following waterfalls are located in Tasmania:

 Victoria

 The following waterfalls are located in Victoria:

 Western Australia

 The following waterfalls are located in Western Australia: